-Download the DNR Aquatic Lands Razor Clam Harvest Right of Entry application/agreement form.
+Download the current DNR Aquatic Lands Razor Clam Harvest Right of Entry application/agreement form for 2014.
 DNR charges a $100 application and use fee to harvesters.(Note: DNR accepts checks, but not cash or debit/credit cards.)

 Why does DNR require a Right of Entry for commercial razor clam harvesting?